pietros133/pietros133/README.md

 # Hello!
 I'm Pietro Miranda 👋

 ### About me
-- 🔭 I'm currently working on a personal project about a website about recycling awareness.
+- 🔭 I'm currently working on a personal project about a inventory management app.
-- 🌱 I'm currently learning Java POO
+- 🌱 I'm currently learning Node Js
 - 📫 How to find me: pietromiranda2111@gmail.com

 ### Technologies and Tools